 The Nimmie-Caira Project

-A consortium led by The Nature Conservancy (TNC) has successfully tendered for the future stewardship of Nimmie-Caira.
+Following a successful tender process, a consortium led by The Nature Conservancy (TNC) now controls the future stewardship of Nimmie-Caira.

-TNC will deliver a sustainably managed and financed conservation property, balancing environmental, economic and sustainability outcomes for managing land and water resources at the site.
-Importantly, they will deliver an asset for the long-term benefit of the local community and Aboriginal groups.
+Through the Land and Water Management Plan, the TNC is delivering a sustainably managed and financed conservation property, balancing environmental, economic and sustainability outcomes for managing land and water resources at the site.
+Importantly, they are delivering an asset for the long-term benefit of the local community and Aboriginal groups.

 TNC is a global conservation organisation dedicated to conserving the lands and waters on which all life depends.
 The consortium for Nimmie-Caira includes the Nari Nari Tribal Council, the Murray Darling Wetlands Working Group and the Centre for Ecosystem Science at the University of NSW.

-The NSW Government will work with the Commonwealth and TNC to ensure the long-term Land and Water Management Plan objectives are monitored, evaluated and ultimately met.
+The NSW Government are working with the TNC in perpetuity to ensure the long-term Land and Water Management Plan objectives are monitored, evaluated and ultimately met.

 Read the media release from Minister Blair